astoeckel/pydwdapi/README.md

 ### Step 1: Querying
 The program is extremely simple.
-When a request is received, it downloads the newest station data from the GDS FTP server or reads it from a cache.
+When a request is received, it downloads the newest station data from the DWD GDS FTP server or reads it from a cache.

 ### Step 2: Coordinate association
 The stations are then associated with their coordinates using a hand-crafted